emodnetseabedhabitats/EMODnetSBH-Guidance/README.md

 sabspinu	Sabellaria spinulosa reefs intermyt	Intertidal Mytilus edulis beds on mixed and sandy sediments

-Examples:
+**Notes on usage:**
+*	The code is passed through as a regex expression, as such, you may shorten the codes further.
+*	Separating habitats with a pipe character “|” will allow act as an OR statement.
+See example below.
+*	Filtering on the layer “OSPARhabPolygonLoc” will show ICES squares containing the selected habitat.

+**Examples:**
-•	&OSPCode =zosterab
+*	&OSPCode =zosterab
-o	This will filter the layer to show records of Zostera beds
+    *	This will filter the layer to show records of Zostera beds
-•	&OSPCode =deepspag|coragard
+*	&OSPCode =deepspag|coragard
-o	This will filter the layer to show records of Deep-sea sponge aggregations and Coral gardens
+    *	This will filter the layer to show records of Deep-sea sponge aggregations and Coral gardens

-“GUICode”
+### “GUICode”
 Filter habitat maps from survey to only show specified datasets.

-Affects the following WMS layers:
+**Affects the following WMS layers:**
-EUNIS habitat maps from survey
+__EUNIS habitat maps from survey__
 EUNISmedium_100, EUNISmedium_FULL, EUNISmedium_SA, EUNISmedium_SAx
 EUNISfine50, EUNISfineFULL, EUNISfineSA, EUNISfineSAx EUNISbroad_100, EUNISbroad_Full, EUNISbroad_SA, EUNISbroad_Sax

-Other habitat maps from survey
+__Other habitat maps from survey__
 Othermedium_100, Othermedium_FULL, Othermedium_SA, Othermedium_SAx
 Otherfine50, OtherfineFULL, OtherfineSA, OtherfineSAx

-Habitats directive habitat maps from survey EUNISmedium_100, EUNISmedium_FULL, EUNISmedium_SA, EUNISmedium_SAx
+__Habitats directive habitat maps from survey__
+EUNISmedium_100, EUNISmedium_FULL, EUNISmedium_SA, EUNISmedium_SAx

-Values: “GUI” dataset identifiers, these can be identified by querying a habitat map in the portal, or through the metadata search.
+**Values:** “GUI” dataset identifiers, these can be identified by querying a habitat map in the [interactive map](http://www.emodnet-seabedhabitats.eu/map), or through the [metadata search page](http://www.emodnet-seabedhabitats.eu/search).

-Notes on usage:
+**Notes on usage:**
-•	The code is passed through as a regex expression, as such filters will allow partial matches, this can be useful to view all maps from a specific country as in the example below
+*	The code is passed through as a regex expression, as such filters will allow partial matches, this can be useful to view all maps from a specific country as in the example below
-•	Separating habitats with a pipe character “|” will allow act as an OR statement.
+*	Separating habitats with a pipe character “|” will allow act as an OR statement.
 See example below.

-Examples:
+**Examples:**
-•	&GUICode=GB000217
+*	&GUICode=GB000217
-o	This will show only the map “” (Note, as this map is a EUNIS map – nothing will be shown when viewing either Habitats Directive or “Other” habitat maps from survey).
+    *	This will show only the map [“Phase I intertidal survey for Wales”](http://gis.ices.dk/geonetwork/srv/eng/catalog.search#/metadata/3d7055e6-2c8b-4efc-99f8-e4038965bcda) (Note, as this map is a EUNIS map – nothing will be shown when viewing either Habitats Directive or “Other” habitat maps from survey).
-•	&GUICode=IT
+*	&GUICode=IT
-o	This will show only maps submitted by Italian organisations
+    *	This will show only maps submitted by Italian organisations
-•	&GUICode=ES|GR
+*	&GUICode=ES|GR
-o	This will show only maps submitted by either Spanish or Greek organisations
+    *	This will show only maps submitted by either Spanish or Greek organisations